Use Cases

 Change requires code deploy Change requires policy update (no deploy)

-Each tool has its own validation One protect() call per tool
+Each tool has its own validation; one protect() call per tool

 Segregation of duties is ad-hoc Segregation enforced by role in context